Tuesday, 12 May 2026

 To read more about it, click here.

-Footnote: The rotation axis or the spine of the earth is known as 'meru' (मेरु) in Sanskrit, just as our spinal-nerve is known as meru-cheta (मेरु-चेता).
-The eighth muhurut of the day, when the sun is right on our heads is known by many names including Abhijit Muhurat, Chaturtha Lagna, Kutub Muhurat, Kutupa Mahurat and Swami Tithiyansha Muhurat.
-And here-in lies the explanation to the name of the column-observatory known as Kutub-Minar.
+Footnote: The rotation axis or the spine of the earth is known as 'meru' (मेरु) in Sanskrit, just as our spinal nerve is known as meru-cheta (मेरु-चेता).
+The eighth muhurut of the day, when the sun is right on our heads, is known by many names, including Abhijit Muhurat, Chaturtha Lagna, Kutub Muhurat, Kutupa Mahurat and Swami Tithiyansha Muhurat.
+And herein lies the explanation for the name of the column-observatory known as Kutub-Minar.

 Monday, 14 October 2013